rjdkmr/gcMapExplorer/docs/commands/coo2cmap.rst

     20100000        20300000        40.0

 **NOTE** that, above location is real value.
-However, with ``-idx/--index`` option, these two same column willbe considered as index value. index should always start from zero for absoulte beginning of chromosome.e.g. for 10kb, 0-10000 should have index of zero, 10000-20000 have index of one.
+However, with ``-idx/--index`` option, these two same column will be considered as index value. index should always start from zero for absolute beginning of chromosome.e.g. for 10kb, 0-10000 should have index of zero, 10000-20000 have index of one.
 If this is file format,resolution should be provided with ``-r/--resolution`` option.